 - 1 10.5 ounce can condensed chicken broth

 - 2 teaspoons chopped fresh thyme

-- high heat.
-Working in batches, cook shanks until brown on all sides, about 8 minutes.
-Transfer shanks to plate.
+- Working in batches, cook lamb shanks until brown on all sides, about 8 minutes.
+Transfer shanks to plate and set aside.

 - Add onions, carrots and garlic to pot and sautee until golden brown, about 10 minutes.